burlachenkok/exploring-python3/python3-note.md

 import my_module as my
 ```

-To inspect the name defined in module `my` you should use the built-in function `dir()` e.g. in the following way `dir(my)`.
+To inspect the name defined in module `my`, you should use the built-in function `dir()`, e.g., in the following way `dir(my)`.
 It can be used to find names that the module defines.

-When you launch any Python scripts if all is OK in the Operating System(OS) and you have enough privileges inside the OS then the script will be launched and executed.
+When you launch any Python scripts, if all is OK in the Operating System(OS) and you have enough privileges inside the OS, then the script will be launched and executed.
 However, it is important to mention that the `import` statement (by default) is executed only once per Python session.
-If you want to reload the module (e.g. because the source code has been changed and you don't want to relaunch the application) please consulate  [Module Reloading](#module-reloading) section.
+If you want to reload the module (e.g., because the source code has been changed and you don't want to relaunch the application), please consult the [Module Reloading](#module-reloading) section.

 ### Packages

 Packages are a way of structuring Python's module namespace by using "dotted module names" in a hierarchical way.

 Firstly, you should have several source code files with modules.
-Next, to group these modules into the package you should place modules in one directory and create file `__init__.py` in this directory.
+Next, to group these modules into the package, you should place modules in one directory and create the file `__init__.py` in this directory.
 The `__init__.py` files are required to make Python treat directories containing the module source files as packages.
 This prevents directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute the initialization code for the package or set the `__all__` variable.

 Let's execute the code:
 ```python